 Since more and more companies joined the Android TV ecosystem, the price and hardware of Android TV devices vary dramatically.
 You can pick any one of them based on your budget.

-The economic one - Walmart Onn FHD Streaming Stick only costs $24.88, is powered by an Amlogic S805Y quad-core CPU running at 1.4GHz, Mali-450 MP GPU, and comes with 1GB of RAM.
+For example, The economic one - Walmart Onn FHD Streaming Stick only costs $24.88, is powered by an Amlogic S805Y quad-core CPU running at 1.4GHz, Mali-450 MP GPU, and comes with 1GB of RAM.

 The Google TV dongle comes with 2 GB of RAM and 8 GB of storage.
-It has a
+It has a brand new UI and a 1.9GHz processor.
+You can buy it for $49.99.

 Similarly, Mi Box S ($59.99) which is an Android TV Box offers 2GB of RAM, 8GB of internal storage, and a decent A53-based processor.